tbasu9371-rgb/Icssr-mushroom/README.md

 ## Possible Roadmap

 - [ ] Add data visualisation for research findings
-- [✓] Make the site mobile-responsive
+- [ ]✓Make the site mobile-responsive
 - [ ] Connect to a backend API for dynamic data
 - [ ] Add a research paper/abstract section
-- [✓] MQTT dashboard for accessing all online kits
+- [ ]✓MQTT dashboard for accessing all online kits

 ---